2600hz/kazoo5/doc/engineering/make.md

 ## `make hank` and `make hank-changed`

-Does a [https://github.com/AdRoll/rebar3_hank/](`hank`) check for dead code, unused function arguments, records and record fields, and more! `make hank` runs against all of KAZOO while `hank-changed` uses `$(CHANGED)` files only.
+Does a [https://github.com/AdRoll/rebar3_hank/](`hank`) check for dead code, unused function arguments, records and record fields, and more! `make hank` runs against all of {% BRAND_NAME %} while `hank-changed` uses `$(CHANGED)` files only.
 Always check for false positives!

 ## Spell checking

-With Kazoo's international audience, it is helpful to have a spellchecker available to help all contributors find and fix spelling mistakes.
+With {% BRAND_NAME %}'s international audience, it is helpful to have a spellchecker available to help all contributors find and fix spelling mistakes.

 ### `make splchk`